CONTACT US 020 3129 3301

 The brand Reusch uses an insulation called Real Down in several of its gloves.
 This natural down, from either goose or duck, provides exceptional thermal performance and promotes excellent breathability.
 The models below also feature small zippered pockets on the back of the hands, where you can insert a hand warmer for additional heat lasting several hours.
 These ski gloves are therefore perfectly suited to protecting your hands and fingers in extreme cold conditions, such as when a blizzard causes temperatures to drop.

-Lining is another crucial component of the warmest ski gloves and mittens.
-There are various types, most often made from synthetic materials, and sometimes from natural materials, such as wool.
+The lining is another key element of the warmest ski gloves and mittens.
+There are various types, most commonly made from synthetic materials, and occasionally from natural fibres, particularly wool.

 Gloves with removable under gloves